Mopazob/saopaulo_crimes/README.md

 This has been achieved by first making use of Sao Paulo crime data to identify a safe borough with variety of neighborhoods for any type of business.
 After selecting the borough it was imperative to choose the right neighborhood where the commercial stores were not among venues in a close proximity to each other.
 We made this by grouping the neighborhoods into clusters to assist the stakeholders by providing them with relevant data about venues and safety of a given neighborhood.

 Its clearly to see that venues like Bakery, Pizza Place and Gyms are the most crowded venues to go.
-This show us that some business of this three types will work in some of this neighborhoods.
+This show us that some business of this three types will work in some of these neighborhoods.

 # Conclusions